rkeskar/Trade/README.md

 ## Introduction

 This CRUD application is build using Laravel 6.x, PHP > 7, Vue.js, jQuery, Axios, Bootstrap.
-I built and ran this application on Laravel Homestead.
-Homestead provides a complete development environment.
+I built and ran this application on Laravel Homestead because it provides a complete development environment.